diliptechno/Eigen/README.md

 ---

 This is an example, you have the flexibility to modify the final output display as per your wish.
 The idea behind it is to build a reusable solution which can be extended to other documents and text sources.
-This is an opportunity to display your engineering flair.
-We highly encourage you to showcase your engineering ability rather than only fulfilling the requirements of the task.
-The more experience you have, the more we expect to be impressed.
-But most of all, enjoy the exercise!

-We work in Python and prefer that the back-end code in your test be done in Python.
-If you would like to submit in another language instead, please let us know and we’re happy to discuss.
-Regardless, please provide an explanation of how to run your code and any additional files, list of requirements, etc., necessary to build and/or run it.

-When you are happy that your work is complete, please return it to us in compressed format, such that we can extract it and run to see the intended results.
-6 Attachments
+# python scratch_1.py doc1.txt doc2.txt doc3.txt doc4.txt doc5.txt doc6.txt n
+(where n = number of top words)